310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Tomoya sad %}
-Uh… Um, I’m not some kind of expert on what’s normal, you know…
+Uh… Um, I’m not some kind of expert on what’s normal, y'know…
 {% endbubble %}

 {% bubble Hajime worried %}